LGN520/farreach-public/docs/netreach-voting.md

 				+ For GETREQ: sendback GETRES directly
 				+ For PUTREQ: sendback PUTRES directly
 				+ For DELREQ: update transferred packet as DELREQ_S and sendback DELRES by cloning (TODO 2: delete cached keys in server)
-			- TODO 3: add cached keys in server-side
 		* Key does not match, and original lock bit = 0 && diff >= threshold -> trigger cache update
-			- For GETREQ: update transferred packet as GETREQ_S (basic.p4, ingress_mat.p4, and configure/table_configure.py)
+			- For GETREQ (response-based update): update transferred packet as GETREQ_S (basic.p4, ingress_mat.p4, and configure/table_configure.py)
 				+ Server receives GETREQ_S and gives GETRES_S to switch (ycsb_server.c, packet_format.h, packet_format_impl.h)
-				+ Switch processes GETRES_S, updates it as PUTREQ_S towards server, and clones a packet as GETRES to client (configure/table_configure.py)
+				+ Switch processes GETRES_S, updates it as PUTREQ_GS towards server, and clones a packet as GETRES to client (basic.p4, ingress_mat.p4, egress_mat.p4, and configure/table_configure.py)
+			- TODO: For PUTREQ (recirculation-based update): update packet as PUTREQ_U and then recirculate
+				+ TODO: For PUTREQ_U, we convert it as PUTREQ_PS or PUTREQ_N in ingress pipeline and clone a PUTRES to client
+				+ TODO: Server receives PUTREQ_N to update cached keys; Server receives PUTREQ_PS to update cached keys and key-value store
+				+ TODO: For PUTRES,set udp port correspondingly
+				* TODO: We should set MAC addr according to optype
+				+ TODO 4: local sequence number
 		* TODO: Key does not match, and original lock bit = 0 && diff < threshold -> forward
 		* TODO: Key does not match, and original lock bit = 1 -> also recirculate
 - TODO: For put req